5G-MAG/rt-5gms-application-provider/README.md

 </p>

 # Introduction

-This full-stack web application represents Application Provider of 3GPP compliant 5G Media Streaming architecure, and is part of 5GMAG's Reference Tools.
-It interacts with the RT Application Function via interface with reference point M1, with the possibility to establish connection over unstandardized M8.
+This repository represents the 5GMS Application Provider side in a 3GPP compliant 5G Media Streaming architecture.
+It interacts with the [5GMS Application Function](https://github.com/5G-MAG/rt-5gms-application-function) via the interface at reference point M1.
+For that reason, this repository comes with multiple different tools:

+* Management-UI: Tbd
+* CLI: Tbd
+* Postman: Tbd

-It utilizes a Python library to interact with the RT Application Function.
-Every provisioning procedure is implemented as a related web-server's endpoint, supported with a graphical control dashboard.
+This application utilizes a Python library to interact with the [5GMS Application Function](https://github.com/5G-MAG/rt-5gms-application-function).
+Every M1 provisioning procedure is implemented as a related web-server's endpoint, supported with a graphical control dashboard.

-# Building and installing
+# Building and installing the GUI

-There are two ways to run this project, and the warm reccomendation is to use **Docker Compose** service, because lightweight container building and activation will solve entire scope of dependecies and the rest of requirements.
+There are two ways to run this project.
+The recommendation is to use the **Docker Compose** service, because lightweight container building and activation will solve the entire scope of dependencies and the rest of the requirements.

 ## Docker Compose

 To install this service follow the official [documentation](https://docs.docker.com/compose/install/).
-Next, clone this repository:
+Next, clone this
+repository:

 ```
 cd
 git clone https://github.com/5G-MAG/rt-5gms-application-provider
 cd ~/rt-5gms-application-provider
 ```

-Building Docker image will effectivelly install all dependecies for RT Application Function and the rest of Python dependencies:
+Building the Docker image will effectively install all dependencies for the [5GMS Application Function](https://github.com/5G-MAG/rt-5gms-application-function) and this application:

 ```
 sudo docker-compose build
 ```

-Upon successful completion, activate RT Application Provider with:
+Upon successful completion, activate Application Provider with:

 ```
 sudo docker-compose up
 ```